-On November 14, 1972, a subpoena was served at the Beverly Wilshire Hotel, Beverly Hills, California, for the records of the stay of Everette Howard Hunt and George Gordon Liddy.
-On November 14, 1972, a subpoena was served at the Beverly Hilton Hotel, Beverly Hills, California, for the original records showing that Everette Howard Hunt, Edward J. Warren, G. Gordon Liddy, and Edward Joseph Hamilton stayed at the hotel on valuous dates.
-On November 8, 1972, the telephone records of outgoing local calls from the Beverly Wilshire Hotel, Beverly Hills, California, were reviewed for those rooms occupied by George Leonard and Howard Hunt.
-On November 15, 1972, Morton Barrows Jackson, Beverly Hills, California, was served with a subpoena for the trial of George Gordon Liddy and others, Washington, D. C., in January, 1973.
-On November 14, 1972, Esther Kirby of Downey, California, was served with a similar subpoena.
-On December 7, 1972, Mary Denburg and on December 6, 1972, Margaret Elaine Johnson, both of Los Angeles, California, were served with additional subpoenas.
-On December 14, 1972, Donald Henry Segretti was also served to testify as indicated above.
+On November 14, 1972, a subpoens was served at the Beverly Wilshire Hotel, Beverly Hills, California, for the records of the stay of Everette Howard Hunt and George Gordon Liddy.
+On November 14, 1972, a subpoens was served at the Beverly Hilton Hotel, Beverly Hills, California, for the original records showing that Everette Howard Hunt, Edward J. Warren, G. Gordon Liddy, and Edward Joseph Hamilton stayed at the hotel cally various dates.
+On November 8, 1972, the telephone records of

-This document contains neither recommendations nor conclusions of the F31; it is the present of the F31 and is loaned to your agency; it and its contents a most to be distributed outside your agency nor displaced within your agency.
+This document contains neither recommendations nor conclusions of the FBI; it is the property of the FBI and is loaned to your agency; it and its contents are not to be distributed outside your agency nor duplicated within your agency.